doniboyz/XML-MIUI12-INDONESIA/README.md

 # XML-MIUI12-INDONESIA

-Indonesian Translation Language for MIUI ROM Indonesia Translation Language from MIUI Global ROM with Some additions for MiuiPro, MiRoom, RevolutionOS, etc.
+Indonesian Translation Language for MIUI ROM, Indonesia Translation Language from MIUI Global ROM with Some additions for MiuiPro, MiRoom, RevOS,Masik etc.

 by Romdhoni/donidoang